 When you move to a new place, you often end up purchasing drapes or rugs because the items that might've suited or fit your old home just don't work in your new one.
 This sometimes applies to plants as well.
-As plants are difficult to move, and since you can't always determine how much natural light you'll have in your new home, you may need to leave them behind with a caring friend or neighbor and start all over again at your new place.
+As plants are difficult to move, and because you can't always determine how much natural light you'll have in your new home, you may need to leave them behind with a caring friend or neighbor and start all over again at your new place.

-Sometimes it isn't until you arrive at your new place that you're able to assess your needs.
+Sometimes, it isn't until you arrive at your new place that you're able to assess your needs.
 It is difficult to determine your needs before you actually arrive.
 Add in the purchase of a few extra lamps, based on one per room.
 This will cover any rooms that do not have overhead lights and will ensure you're prepared for this extra cost.

 You can also plan on adding another $100 to $200 to your weekly grocery bill, just to fill up those empty cupboards and to get back to a well-stocked pantry.
 Of course, you can build this slowly, starting with essentials such as some basic spices, pasta, canned tomatoes and beans, and canned soups.
 Still, plan on spending extra money for the next few grocery runs.
 The same can be said for the refrigerator.
 Milk, juice, eggs, cheese, fruit, and veggies all add to the weekly tab.

 Other Household Items

-Laundry soap, dish soap, cleaning supplies and simple items such as light bulbs, also add to the weekly bill.
+Laundry soap, dish soap, cleaning supplies, and simple items such as light bulbs also add to the weekly bill.
 With this in mind, you should calculate an extra $50 to $75 just to replace these necessities.

 The United States Postal Service site provides links to motor vehicles licensing and registration information for most states.
-State websites will provide fees, regulations and steps you need to take to get your vehicle registered.
+State websites will provide fees, regulations, and steps you need to take to get your vehicle registered.
 While you're at your new state's website, check out the fees to obtain a new driver license.